CSharpM7/banjo-moveset/README.md

 - BKB: 42 -> 50
 + Launch hitbox added.
 Active in front of Banjo during frames 10-12.
 Attempts to launch opponents into the main hitbox
 ```

+## UpSpecial
+Falling hitbox size increased to more accurately reflect the model